-Just another paragraph or two from Abraham Joshua Heschel, these words being from his book Between God and Man.
+Just another paragraph or two from Abraham Joshua Heschel, these words being from the book Between God and Man.

 Seen from God, the good is identical with life and organic to the world; wickedness is a disease, and evil identical with death.
 For evil is divergence, confusion, that which alienates man from man, man from God, while good is convergence, togetherness, union.
 Good and evil are not qualities of the mind but relations within reality.
 Evil is division, contest, lack of unity, and as the unity of all being is prior to the plurality of all things, so is the good prior to evil.